AmateurHour/Flex-Compiler/README.md

 # Flex-Compiler
-This is my ongoing, quarter-long project for CS152-Compiler Design at UC Riverside.
+Two-person quarter-long project for CS152-Compiler Design at UC Riverside.

 Requirements listed at: